 - Managers will monitor and manage productivity and performance in accordance with our existing policies and procedures.

 - Ontoit recognises that working from home poses unique challenges that will require trust, flexibility and support.
-Challenges include trying to balance the need to care for the young, elderly or sick, loneliness, interruptions from other members of household (children, partners, room mates) and having sufficient bandwidth as more people work and study from home.
-Ontoit understands that the working conditions will not always be ideal and will be tolerant to the need for employees to deal with the challenges of working from home.
+Challenges include trying to balance the need to care for the young, elderly or sick, loneliness, interruptions from other members of household (children, partners, roommates) and having sufficient bandwidth as more people work and study from home.
+Ontoit understands that the working conditions will not always be ideal and will be tolerant of the need for employees to deal with the challenges of working from home.
 Employees are asked to discuss their situation with their manager and seek flexible working arrangements where required.

 Working from Ontoit Offices

-The Ontoit Offices are closed to all but essential business that cannot be performed remotely.
 Ontoit has provided hand sanitisers in all offices and additional cleaning to promote a healthy workplace, and we ask our people and visitors to adhere to normal handwashing and hygiene practices.